 6. Learn about special needs.
 Many adoptions involve children with special needs, particularly if you are adopting an older child and/or adopting internationally.
 Start to do your research now.
 Meet people who have different challenges.
 Meet parents who are parenting children who don’t fit the norm.
 Become comfortable with differences.
 When you are then confronted with the Medical Conditions Checklist, it won’t be quite so terrifying and intimidating.

 7. Learn flexibility.
 This is true for any parenting.
-Children will always throw you curve balls, particularly when you think you have everything all figured out.
+Children will always throw you curveballs, particularly when you think you have everything all figured out.
 It’s just how it is.
-The better you are at imagining many different scenarios of how something can go, the easier it is to roll with the punches, and enjoy the parenting journey.
-Things may not always go according to your plan, but that doesn’t meant that things are ruined or horrible.
+The better you are at imagining many different scenarios of how something can go, the easier it is to roll with the punches and enjoy the parenting journey.
+Things may not always go according to your plan, but that doesn’t mean that things are ruined or horrible.
 Letting go of rigid expectations will make everyone calmer and happier.
 It’s something that can be practiced at any stage of life, and if you don’t yet have children, it is never too early to start.

 8. Take a look at yourself.
-It’s true that trauma triggers trauma.
-If you have a past which includes trauma, or if you come from a less-than-optimal family background, doing some work to address your own trauma first would be an extremely useful way to prepare to adopt a child.
-In order to help your child come to terms with their past, you need to come to terms with your own.
-Even an emotionally healthy person, with a very stable background can find triggers they didn’t know about when faced with a hurting child.
+Trauma indeed triggers trauma.
+If you have a past that includes trauma, or if you come from less-than-optimal family background, doing some work to address your own trauma first would be an extremely useful way to prepare to adopt a child.
+To help your child come to terms with their past, you need to come to terms with your own.
+Even an emotionally healthy person, with a very stable background, can find triggers they didn’t know about when faced with a hurting child.
 Become a student of yourself and your emotional tendencies ahead of time.

 All parenting has its ups and downs, joys and sorrows, fun and frustration.
 And sometimes parenting an adopted child has all of this, just magnified.
 Doing your thinking and research, as well as working on your own emotional health ahead of time, can go a long way to helping you enjoy and succeed at the job of parenting.